Skip to main content

 Creating a Practice Problem From Your Create Page

-3. Choose which language you would like to create the problem in--Python3, Java, or Javascript.
+3. Choose which language you would like to create the problem in--Javascript Python3, Java, C++ or C.

-4. Title your activity, include instructions, and the solution code.
+4. Title your activity, select a topic, include instructions > "Save and Continue"

-5. You can now add your Test Cases!
+6. You can now add your Test Cases > "Save and Finish"

 Creating a Practice Problem From Your Practice Page

-1. Navigate to My CodeHS Practice by clicking Practice in the top banner and click the green Create New button.
+1. Navigate to My CodeHS Practice by clicking "Practice" in the left-hand navigation under "Curriculum"

-2. Choose which language you would like to create the program in-- JavaScript, Python 3, or Java.
-Add a title, instructions and solution code to your activity.
+3. Choose which language you would like to create the program in-- JavaScript, Python 3, Java, C++ or C. Add a title, topic, instructions and solution code to your activity.
 Lastly, add your Test Cases!

 Clicking on "Create New" on the Practice Problem page.
 A popup to create a practice problem will show up.
 We can now fill out the activity details.